denialromeo/danielmoore.us/about.md

 * [*Practical Programming for Strength Training*](https://www.goodreads.com/notes/21400613-practical-programming-for-strength-training/71655209-daniel-moore) by [Mark Rippetoe](https://en.wikipedia.org/wiki/Mark_Rippetoe) (Planning is half the battle.)
     <p>"In multiracial societies, you don't vote in accordance with your economic interests and social &nbsp;interests, you vote in accordance with race and religion." &ndash; <a href="https://en.wikipedia.org/wiki/Lee_Kuan_Yew">Lee Kuan Yew</a></p>
     <p>"If you asked me any year what was the most important thing that happened that year, I probably &nbsp;would have no answer, but over five years' time the whole field changes." &ndash; <a href="https://web.cs.dal.ca/~eem/fea-knuth.pdf">Donald Knuth</a></p>
-    <p>I did quite well for myself during the COVID-19 tech boom, enough so that I can indefinitely live off passive income (frugally in the San Francisco Bay Area and lavishly outside the West).</p>
-    <p>Long-term, I can't see myself growing old in the U.S. I intend to base myself in Hyderabad, India, while maintaining pied-à-terres in some other cheaper locales (Nairobi?
-Mexico City?
-Manila?).</p>
-    <p>"The leaders may infect themselves with the hypnotism which they have induced in their followers. &nbsp;In that event, the docility of the rank and file will have been purchased at the disastrous price of a &nbsp;loss of intitiative in the officers." &ndash; <a href="https://discoversocialsciences.files.wordpress.com/2017/08/toynbee-study-of-history.pdf">Arnold Toynbee</a></p>
-    <p>"Broken-down civilizations have not met their death from an assassin’s hand; in almost every &nbsp;instance, we have been led to return a verdict of suicide." &ndash; <a href="https://discoversocialsciences.files.wordpress.com/2017/08/toynbee-study-of-history.pdf">Arnold Toynbee</a></p>
 * [*Designing Data-Intensive Applications*](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063) by [Martin Kleppmann](https://martin.kleppmann.com/2020/09/29/is-book-writing-worth-it.html) (How to serve billions of users.)
         <li>"There is timing in the Way of the merchant, in the rise and fall of capital.
 All things entail rising &nbsp;and falling timing.
 You must be able to discern this." &ndash; <a href="https://www.goodreads.com/notes/31197112-the-book-of-five-rings/71655209-daniel-moore">Miyamoto Musashi</a></li>
 * [*Nickel and Dimed*](https://www.goodreads.com/notes/8893315-nickel-and-dimed/71655209-daniel-moore) by [Barbara Ehrenreich](https://en.wikipedia.org/wiki/Barbara_Ehrenreich) (Poverty is expensive.)
 * [TeamMe Computer Desk](https://www.walmart.com/ip/Computer-Desk-Storage-Hutch-Pull-Out-Keyboard-Tray-Several-Bookshelves-63-4-L-x-18-1-W-46-1-H-Cabinet-Study-Workstation-Home-Office-White/445234806) (Maximum productivity.)
-* "[The Disappearance of the Hit-Driven Business Model](https://dearproducer.com/the-disappearance-of-the-hit-driven-business#main)" by Chris Moore (Mediocrity won.)
         <li>Time limit is one hour.
 After an hour, all chips are tallied and cashed in.</li>
         <li>Spread limits are two dollars for the first two rounds of betting, four dollars for the second two.</li>
     <p>"For to him who has will more be given, and from him who has not, even what he thinks that he has &nbsp;will be taken away." &ndash; <a href="https://en.wikipedia.org/wiki/Matthew_effect">Luke 8:18</a></p>